Kamayi123/ExpenseTrack/README.md

 ```

 This documentation provides a complete reference for understanding, developing, and deploying the ExpenseTrack application.
 For specific technical questions or implementation details, refer to the source code and inline comments.

+This documentation provides a complete reference for understanding, developing, and deploying the ExpenseTrack application.
+For specific technical questions or implementation details, refer to the source code and inline comments.